 How To Tell if a Glass is Beer-Clean

-When a beer is poured, there should be a tight head of foam that is about 3/4 to 1-inch from the top of the glass.
+When a beer is poured, there should be a tight head of foam that’s about 3/4 to 1-inch from the top of the glass.
 If the foam dissipates quickly, the glass isn’t beer-clean.
 When the beer is being consumed, rings of foam will stick to the sides of the glass.
+This is called lacing.
 If they do not stick, the glass isn’t beer-clean.

 The easiest way to get your glasses beer-clean is to use a dishwasher.
-Dishwashers are great because the detergent used is a non-sudsing, non-fat cleaning compound that doesn’t leave film on the glass.
-Dishwashers also use a high heat to air dry the glasses.
+Dishwashers are great because the detergents typically used are non-sudsing, non-fat cleaning compounds that don’t leave film on the glass.
+Dishwashers also use high heat to air dry the glasses.